St. Mary's-in-Tuxedo Episcopal Church: Early history

 Several sources attest to the extensive decorations that accompanied the era's weddings at St. Mary's.
 Parts of the church's nave and sanctuary, including the aisles, pews, altar and columns, were decorated with a wide variety of seasonal and imported foliage; examples include palms, lilies, peonies, holly, roses, dogwood, ferns, fruit blossoms, dahlias, gladioluses, snapdragons, forsythia and syringa.
 Arches were covered with woodland foliage and laurel, while the rafters were filled with branches of balsam.
 On one occasion a wedding bell formed from white roses was hung from a central arch in the nave.
 A wedding gown first worn in 1768 and later worn by Julia Thorne at her 1970 marriage to John Kerry was worn by Julia Loomis Thorne, Alfred Lee Loomis's sister, at her St. Mary's wedding in 1911.
 The gown was once described by the New York Times as being "perhaps the most notable wedding gown in existence in this country".

 St. Mary's for many years operated a chapel in neighboring Sloatsburg, New York, a ministry which began when the Rev. Merrill starting conducting services in the Sloatsburg town hall in 1900.
 By 1904 land was deeded to St. Mary's to construct a chapel, consecrated as "St. Francis" that autumn.
 An advisory board was established for St. Francis' Chapel in the 1930s and was shared for a time with the nearby St. Elizabeth's Memorial Chapel in the Eagle Valley hamlet of Tuxedo.
 St. Mary's ties with St. Francis ended in 1953 when the latter became a diocesan mission.
 The chapel subsequently closed in 1974.

 Historical sources relate that St. Mary's supported itself and its activities through its endowment, annual contributions and pew rentals, which in 1926 were set at $100 per pew.
 During the 1920s the church continued to play a major role in the community, serving as the initial meeting place for local chapters of the American Legion, Freemasons, and Order of the Eastern Star.

+A single-manual, 11-stop Roosevelt organ (Opus 399) was built for the church in 1888.
 Only by 1919 was St. Mary's able to secure a permanent organist, Fred Bentley, who maintained this position until his death in 1960.
 Another early St. Mary's organist was Frank H. Mather, a graduate of the Royal Academy and Royal College of Music in London.
 Tragedy struck the parish when four-time U.S. singles championship tennis player and Tuxedo resident Robert Wrenn struck and killed St. Mary's organist and choirmaster Herbert George Loveday after losing control of his vehicle on May 3, 1914.
 Charges of manslaughter against Wrenn were subsequently dropped.